freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/02-javascript-algorithms-and-data-structures/basic-javascript/adding-a-default-option-in-switch-statements.md

 # --instructions--

-Escribe una declaración switch para establecer `answer` con las siguientes condiciones:
+Write a switch statement to set `answer` for the following conditions:
 `a` - `apple`
 `b` - `bird`
 `c` - `cat`